The Latest Rembrandt: Dutch Museum Identifies Artist of “Vision of Zacharias in the Temple”

 The date places the Vision of Zacharias among the early works of Rembrandt’s artistic career.
 The painting serves as a valuable contribution to his portfolio of biblical scenes, which Sotheby’s numbered at 136 paintings in 2020.

 Researchers Jonathan Bikker and Petria Noble recently contributed a piece about Rembrandt’s painting in The Burlington Magazine, the world's leading monthly journal of art and its history.
-The pair note that Rembrandt’ depiction of Zacharias varies from the traditional rendering of the event from the Gospel of Luke.
+The pair noted that Rembrandt’s depiction of Zacharias varies from the traditional rendering of the event from the Gospel of Luke.

 Zacharias is dressed in the luxurious robes of the Jewish priesthood, and he stands before the altar of incense within the Temple of Jerusalem.
 Rembrandt captures the moment when Gabriel interrupts his act of priestly worship: